themagiulio/pico-8-boilerplate/README.md

     > LOAD MAIN.P8
     ```
 2. In edit mode sprites and sounds can be created as usual.
-3. In the code tab all lua files in the `src` directory must be included.
-By default, `main.lua` and `player.lua` are included.<br>
+3. (optional) Include in the code tab all lua files in the `src` directory.
+By default, `main.lua`, `player.lua` and `colors.lua` are included.

-**NOTE**: in this way you can still play at the game without building the cart.
-You just need to execute run after loading it.
+    **NOTE**: in this way you can still play at the game without building the cart as you'll just need to execute run after loading it.
+The build process will overwrite the lua section of `main.p8` and it will include all lua files in the `src` directory, thus making this step optional for the next step.
     ```
     > RUN
     ```